adeschamps/puzzles/README.md

     a solution was found:   rrrddllu

+Basically, each arrangement of dots (called a gamestate) is treated as a node.
+A breadth first search is performed from the initial node until a solved state is found.

 ## Nonograms ##

 To solve a nonogram, you must fill a grid with black squares.